Akshay6045/Akshay6045/README.md

 4)Business intelligence analyst.

 Background:
 I come from Pune, a vibrant city in western India, is known for its rich history, cultural diversity and as a burgeoning IT hub.
-Growing up in [Hometown], I developed a strong sense of cultural diversity, heritage , a vibrant inclusive community and a city with an appetite for being the hub for business, advancement & technology.
+Growing up in Pune, I developed a strong sense of cultural diversity, heritage , a vibrant inclusive community and a city with an appetite for being the hub for business, advancement & technology.

 Interests & Hobbies:
 One of my greatest passions is Soccer.
 I Played soccer in India at the National level and was captain of the State team.
 I find joy and fulfillment in playing sports in general and apart from Soccer I also like playing cricket & badminton.
 I also enjoy watching movies, travelling & recently cooking.